curtispuetz/pypp-docs/docs/transpiler_features/proj_info_json.md

 Default: `"me"`

+# ignored_files

+This option allows you to specify Python files that the Py++ transpiler will ignore.
+It can be useful if you have some files that are a work in progress, but you still want to transpile/build/run your other code.
+Wildcard file matching is supported.

+Default: `[]`

 # override_cpp_write_dir

 With this option, you can specify a different directory for the Py++ transpiler to write C++ code to.
 When `null`, it writes to `.pypp/cpp`.